junxit/us-congress-bills-111/metadata.md

 - 2009-12-15 — Reported by the Committee on Homeland Security.
 H. Rept.
 111-376.
 - 2009-12-15 — Reported by the Committee on Homeland Security.
 H. Rept.
 111-376.
 - 2009-12-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2010-05-17 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-08-02 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2010-08-02 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2010-08-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 498.